duncanstirling/CodeSamples/NearestNow/README.txt

 Please note nearestnow.com is a work in progress, it is not yet finished, it is very much at a prototype stage and it is currently not PSR compliant, many modifications are planned, time permitting as my priority at the moment is to find a new job.
 If you would like to employ me as a full stack Laravel developer, email me at dgstirling@yahoo.co.uk, see duncanstirling.com

+This example is the most advanced Laravel project I have worked on, i.e. take this none-perfect example as representative of what I have to offer.
 -------------------------------------------------------------
 # LARAVEL EXAMPLE
 This example includes code samples taken from nearestnow.com, my personal project.